INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Introduction

-This \textit{\underline{adaptability}} and \textit{\underline{efficiency}} offer an alternative to the limited 3D LUT color filters, enabling the creation of complex style transformations.
-Additionally, we demonstrate the effectiveness of our INR architecture in other \emph{image restoration tasks}, such as Gamut Mapping \cite{le2023gamutmlp} and Raw Reconstruction \cite{li2023metadata}, enhancing performance over conventional INR architectures with minimal computational costs.
+To show the capabilities of the proposed INR architecture, we demonstrate its effectiveness in other \emph{image processing tasks}, such as Gamut Mapping \cite{le2023gamutmlp} and RAW Reconstruction \cite{li2023metadata}, enhancing performance over conventional INR architectures with minimal computational costs.